National Bahá’í Review/Issue 89/Text

 Looking to the Future[edit]

-Finally. the Office of the Treasurer is preparing a sixpart course on the Fund to be given at Bahá’í Schools.
-Several of the topics to be covered include: a review of the history of the Fund, a look at the important role the Fund must play in the establishment of World Order. an overview of procedures in giving to the Fund, and a discussion of the spiritual significance of sacrifice.
+Finally, the Office of the Treasurer is preparing a six-part course on the Fund to be given at Bahá’í Schools.
+Several of the topics to be covered include: a review of the history of the Fund, a look at the important role the Fund must play in the establishment of World Order, an overview of procedures in giving to the Fund, and a discussion of the spiritual significance of sacrifice.
 This will be the first time that a course on the Fund has been developed and formally presented.

 Office of the Secretary[edit]

 The Office of the Secretary is responsible for communicating the actions of the National Spiritual Assembly for all of the Committee and offices at the National Bahá’í Center.
-In addition, this office is responsible for “strengthening and development of Local Spiritual Assemblies," a vital objective of the Five Year Plan.
-To assist in this work, the office has on its staff a number of
+In addition, this office is responsible for "strengthening and development of Local Spiritual Assemblies," a vital objective of the Five Year Plan.
+To assist in this work, the office has on its staff a number of [Page 3]skilled assistants to help with the workload.

-Expenditures The Office of the Secretary spent money in two major areas last year:
+The Office of the Secretary spent money in two major areas last year:

-$204,000 went to support office operations. $1 10,000 was spent on personnel and business services that support the entire National Bahá’í Center.
+$110,000 was spent on personnel and business services that support the entire National Bahá’í Center.

 Looking to the Future[edit]